2000 Vermont gubernatorial election: Republican

-Results
+Progressive

+The Vermont Progressive Party unanimously selected to give its nomination to Anthony Pollina on February 13, 2000.
+Elizabeth Skarie, the wife of Jerry Greenfield, also sought the nomination.

 General election

 Progressive Anthony Pollina's candidacy nearly succeeded in holding Dean to less than 50 percent, which would have required the Vermont General Assembly to choose a winner.
 In such races, the joint meeting of the Vermont House and Senate almost always chooses the candidate who received the highest number of votes, but Republicans took control of the Vermont House in 2001, which might have resulted in a contested election.